autoSteve/ha-solcast-solar/README.md

 > An export limit value may not be precisely measured by some PV system components as the real limit.
 This may be confusing, but the reason will be because of variations in 'CT' clamp measurement circuits.
 >
 > An example: With a 5.0kW export limit in place, an Enphase gateway may measure precisely 5.0kW, but a Tesla battery gateway in the same install may measure the same power as 5.3kW.
 If the sensor value used for automated dampening is from the Tesla gateway in this circumstance then make sure 5.3 is the export limit specified.

-##### Theory of operation

-Automated dampening first builds a "consistently best" set of half-hourly generation periods for the past fourteen days (from estimated actual data).
-It then compares that to generation history for these periods (excluding periods where export limits may have been hit), and selects the highest actual generation value from similar best periods.
-This value determines whether external factors may be impacting generation, and is used to calculate a dampening factor that would be applied to a forecast interval that is also considered "best" (within a margin of error).

-Because forecast periods are almost never "best", the determined factor is altered before it is set using a logarithmic difference calculation.
-If the forecasted interval is reasonably close to best, then little change is made.
-If it departs greatly from best then a significant change is made to the factor to render it ineffective (i.e. closer to 1.0 x forecasted generation).

-This rendering ineffective for factors is because heavily cloudy intervals are likely to have diffuse light as the most significant generation component, and not direct sunlight, which is the component most impacted by shade.

 ##### Initial activation